jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### on_output

-A callback function that receives a `params` object, which contains information about the current buffer and editor state (see _Generators_ in [MAIN](MAIN.md) for details).
+A callback function that receives a single argument, a `params` table.

 Generators created by `generator_factory` have access to an extra parameter, `params.output`, which contains the output from the spawned command.
 The